 Edit your search:(X) ,

-Sales Jobs – Browse by State or Industry
+Find a Sales Job by State or Industry

 Although a sales job can often involve local or national travel, a phone-based sales position can be found in telemarketing or call center help.
 Jobs in telemarketing can be available for senior sales jobs professionals as well as part time sales jobs.
 Call center jobs include those hired by computer companies or product manufacturers to troubleshoot specific products.
 Jobs in call center environments may also been outsourced by other companies to do surveys or funded research projects, and usually require a good listener.

-Top sales jobs are generally lead by senior sales managers after gaining enough experience at the sales level.
+Top sales jobs are generally lead by senior sales managers after gaining enough experience (see these resume examples) at the sales level.
 Sales manager jobs are generally more about customer service than sales, but will often give final negotiations in a sale, if needed.

 Some of the best paying positions are in medical sales jobs and jobs in pharmaceutical sales.
 In order to qualify for jobs in medical sales, most companies prefer a bachelor's degree with an emphasis in a similar field.
 There is also a great deal of company training after hiring.
 Pharmaceutical sales jobs are the same, and in many cases incorporate both marketing and company management skills.